 YMCA Camp Kitchikewana:

-Camp games, sailing lessons, canoe and kayak for your kids
+Camp games and Skill Programs for your kids

 Canoe and Kayak

-Camp Kitchikewna certifies campers in our canoe and kayak skills using the Ontario Recreational Canoe and Kayak Association (ORCKA) levels.
+Camp Kitchikewana certifies campers in our canoe and kayak skills using the Ontario Recreational Canoe and Kayak Association (ORCKA) levels.
 For canoeing, traditional 2 week campers can achieve any of the ORCKA Basic Canoe Levels 1-4.
 Leadership 1 participants can obtain their Canadian Style Paddling Level 1-3.
-Two week traditional campers can obtain their ORCKA Kayaking Levels A or B.
+Two-week traditional campers can obtain their ORCKA Kayaking Levels A or B.

 Arts and Crafts

-Campers will receive instruction on crafts such as paper mache, mask making, clay sculptures, paddle making, jewelry, sketching, and environmental arts.
+Campers will receive instruction on crafts such as paper mache, mask making, clay sculptures, jewelry, sketching, shrink dinks, painting, and environmental arts.

-Our guitar skills cater to all abilities, whether just learning to play for the first time or are an advanced player.
-As a group guitar skill participants will perform a song that the end of the
+Our guitar skill caters to all abilities, whether campers are just learning to play for the first time or are an advanced player, there is a place in guitar skill for them!
+Campers in guitar skill are given the opportunity to perform throughout the session during campfire and at the end of the session showcase.

-Campers have the opportunity to explore all the amazing things the National Park has to offer, learning about the island’s wildlife, vegetation, wetlands and aboriginal history through a variety of fun activities.
-Campers will participate in snorkelling, archery, archeology, and hiking.
+Campers have the opportunity to explore some of the amazing things Georgian Bay Islands National Park has to offer!
+In Island Explorers, campers learn about Beausoleil Island’s wildlife, vegetation, wetlands and Indigenous history through a variety of fun activities.
+Campers will participate in activities such as snorkelling, archery, archeology, and hiking.

 Other camp programs